All Posts and Essays

 Ambiguous Bills and Anonymous Commentators: Reflections on My Experience Transcribing the Bills of Mortality

-by Lazlo Taba
+by Laszlo Taba

 2024-09-10